Blog

 Reliability: A Coin-Toss You Can’t Afford

-Industry surveys show 58-60 % of backups fail during recovery—often due to silent corruption or jobs that never ran.[3]
-Worse, 31 % of ransomware victims cannot restore from their backups, pushing many to pay the ransom anyway.[4]
-Free tools rarely verify images, hash files, or alert admins when last night’s job died.
+Sophos’ 2025 ransomware survey found that just 54% of organizations whose data was encrypted restored it using backups—the lowest rate in six years—while 49% paid the ransom and got data back.[3]
+Free tools can encrypt and schedule jobs, but they rarely verify images, hash files, or alert admins when last night’s job died.
 A mis-typed cron path or a full disk can lurk undetected for months.
 Paid suites automate verification, catalog integrity, and “sure-restore” drills—capabilities that cost time to script and even more to test if you stay free.

 Automation & Oversight: Scripts vs. Policy Engines